Valley Vocal Coach – What I Do

 I’m going to take you to that place in your voice where you feel an out of body experience.
 When you are in that place, the success you’re having expressing yourself through a song can feel as if someone else has inhabited your being.
 But it is not someone else.
 Rather, it is another part of you that you had not allowed to come out because it would be considered too outspoken, too dramatic, too extroverted for public display.
 As a singer and an artist, you can let that happen and people applaud you for it!

-I am very proud to say I was raised in Northridge in the beautiful San Fernando Valley, very close to where I teach now, in Chatsworth and Hollywood.
-I was involved in the music programs in every school I attended here in The Valley.
-I rode my horses and my bikes around this spacious valley and I was a cheerleader for Pop Warner Football and for Los Angeles Baptist High School, here in The Valley.
-I raised my wonderful children in this valley.
+I am very proud to say I was raised in Northridge, California in the beautiful San Fernando Valley, very close to where I had taught since 2001 in Chatsworth and Hollywood.
+I was involved in the music programs in every school I attended in ‘The Valley.’
+I rode my horses and my bikes around that spacious Valley, and I was a cheerleader for Pop Warner Football and for Los Angeles Baptist High School there in The Valley.
+I raised my wonderful children in that Valley.
 I am a Valley Girl!
-Regardless of where I am teaching, I’m proud to be known as The Valley Vocal Coach.
+I now proudly teach in our new residence in Phoenix, Arizona in the beautiful Valley of The Sun!
+Regardless of where I am teaching, I’m proud to be known as the Valley Vocal Coach.

 If you are serious about singing, I want to work with you!
 You’ll love your voice!